-As set out in the company's Own Risk and Solvency Assessment, the Board has identified the following key risk areas for Acasta:
+As set out in the AEICL's Own Risk and Solvency Assessment, the Board has identified the following key risk areas for the group:

 - 1. Capital Adequacy Risk

 - 2. Market Risk

 - 3. Liquidity Risk

 - 4. Reputational Risk

 - 5. Profitability Risk